openservicemesh/osm-docs/content/docs/getting_started/traffic_policies.md

 ## Traffic Policy Modes

 Once the applications are up and running, they can interact with each other using [permissive traffic policy mode](#permissive-traffic-policy-mode) or [SMI traffic policy mode](#smi-traffic-policy-mode).
-In permissive traffic policy mode, traffic between application services is automatically configured by `osm-controller`, and SMI policies are not enforced.
+In permissive traffic policy mode, traffic between application services is automatically configured by `osm-controller`, and access control policies defined by SMI Traffic Targets are not enforced.
 In the SMI policy mode, all traffic is denied by default unless explicitly allowed using a combination of SMI access and routing policies.

 ### Traffic Encryption